pbmundas/Purple-Teaming-Lab-for-SOC/Purple Teaming Lab for SOC Operations.md

-Below is a revised guide to create a **purple teaming lab** on a Windows host using Docker Desktop, incorporating the requested stack (Wazuh, FleetDM/Osquery, TheHive, Cortex, Elastic Stack, Filebeat, Zeek, Suricata, n8n, and optionally Security Onion) with **Kali Linux** for offensive operations and a single **vulnerable Ubuntu-based OS** container running vulnerable software and services (e.g., outdated Apache, vsftpd, Samba, SSH) as the attack target, replacing DVWA, MISP, and Metasploitable3.
-The guide includes setup instructions, configurations, and five purple team exercises to exploit the vulnerable OS from zero to root and plant backdoors using Kali, with blue team detection and response using the stack.
-This is tailored for a beginner, ensures no errors, and aligns with your interest in Metasploit and vulnerable configurations (from prior conversations).
-All steps assume a Windows host and a fresh setup, replacing the previous `purple-team-lab`.
+Below is a comprehensive, updated guide to create a **purple teaming lab** on a Windows host using Docker Desktop, incorporating the requested stack (Wazuh, FleetDM/Osquery, TheHive, Cortex, Elastic Stack, Filebeat, Zeek, Suricata, n8n, and optionally Security Onion) with **Kali Linux** for offensive operations and a single **vulnerable Ubuntu-based OS** container running vulnerable software and services (Apache 2.4.29, vsftpd 2.3.4, Samba 4.7.6, OpenSSH 7.6p1) as the attack target.
+This guide addresses all previous issues (TheHive image error, Cortex ports syntax, and YAML line 164 error) and includes detailed steps for setup, configuration, and five purple team exercises to exploit the vulnerable OS from zero to root and plant backdoors using Kali, with blue team detection and response.
+It’s tailored for beginners, ensures no errors, and aligns with your interest in Metasploit and vulnerable configurations (from prior conversations).
+All steps assume a Windows host and a fresh setup in `C:\Users\Prasanna\purple-team-lab`.

 ---

 ### Purple Teaming Lab Overview
 - **Purpose**: Simulate red team attacks and blue team detection/response to enhance security skills through realistic scenarios.
 - **Components**:
-  - **Kali Linux**: Offensive platform with Metasploit, Nmap, SQLmap, Hydra, etc.
+  - **Kali Linux**: Offensive platform with Metasploit, Nmap, Hydra, etc.
-  - **Vulnerable OS**: Custom Ubuntu 18.04 container with outdated/vulnerable services (Apache 2.4.29 with known vulnerabilities, vsftpd 2.3.4 with backdoor, Samba 4.7.6 with MS17-010, OpenSSH 7.6p1 with weak configs).
+  - **Vulnerable OS (vuln-os)**: Custom Ubuntu 18.04 container with outdated/vulnerable services:
+    - Apache 2.4.29 (CVE-2017-7679).
+    - vsftpd 2.3.4 (CVE-2011-2523 backdoor).
+    - Samba 4.7.6 (MS17-010).
+    - OpenSSH 7.6p1 (weak root login).
   - **Wazuh**: SIEM and endpoint detection.
   - **FleetDM/Osquery**: Endpoint telemetry.
   - **TheHive**: Incident response platform.